Karaka-Management/Website/App/Templates/Page/blog/20170415 UI Action Manager.md

 With the UI action manager it's possible to create and define __actions__ on a lower level.
 Actions can be used in components or directly in the application.
 Think of actions as single LEGO bricks and components as a LEGO set consiting of many different bricks.
 While you can use the bricks to build components it's also possible to directly use them for whatever you want.
 This allows for easier/faster component building and direct use in the application without creating a full component.

-The actions simply need to be defined in the dom for the element you want to define a new behavior.
+The actions simply need to be defined in the DOM for the element you want to define a new behavior.
 The following example creates a popup after clicking on a button from a template defined in the application, performs a HTTP request and pushes the HTTP result into a table.

 ```
 <button type="button" data-action='[